microsoft/azure-spring-apps-training/02-build-a-simple-spring-boot-microservice/README.md

 - Look for your Azure Spring Cloud cluster in your resource group
 - Go to "App Management" and select "simple-microservice"
-- Copy/paste the "Test Endpoint" that is provided
+- Copy/paste the "Test Endpoint" that is provided.

 You can now use cURL again to test the `/hello` endpoint, this time served by Azure Spring Cloud.